Networking

 lan uses macvlan to attach the service to the LAN.

-• Default parent interface is the system default route.
+• Default parent interface is the host default route from the catch host namespace.

 • Override with --macvlan-parent.